vbaconnet-ledger/developer-portal/_docs/CI/43_live_common.md

 - the updater is called in a reducer, and allows to produce an immutable state by applying the update to the latest account instance (with reconciliation on Ledger Live Desktop)
 - it's an observable, so we can interrupt it when/if multiple updates occurs

-In some cases, you might need to do a `postSync` patch to add some update logic after sync (_before the reconciliation that occurs on Ledger Live Desktop_).
+In some cases, you might need to do a `postSync` patch to add some update logic after sync (<i>before the reconciliation that occurs on Ledger Live Desktop</i>).
 If this `postSync` function is complex, you should split this function in a `src/families/mycoin/js-postSyncPatch.js` file.

 #### Reconciliation